wellesley-cs230/wellesley-cs230.github.io/hw4.md

 LX422 from FRA to BOS
 LX441 from BOS to FRA
 DL522 from BOS to ATH
-	addFlight():: BOS airport cannot accommodate any more flights

 Listing BOS airport flights.
 BOS airport can accommodate 5 flights.
 It is currently serving the following 5 flights: